lennykean/reservations/README.md

 - **Timezones**: To productionalize, everything should be handled in UTC.
 - **Timeslots**: We may want to consider additional restrictions on timeslots, such as minimum and maximum reservation length, and minimum and maximum availability window size.
 - **Database**: SQLite is not a suitable production database.
 This should be swapped out for an external datastore.
+  - It would be a good idea to use computed columes for expiration, and created dates, but sqlite doesn't support that for non-deterministic data
 - **Security**: It's assumed that authorization and SSL will be provided by a reverse proxy or API gateway.